fireotters/bingo-dungeon/user-readme.txt

 ------------------
 Changelog
 ------------------
+v1.1.1 - High Score Bugfix (16 March 2025)
+• Fix for the game being unable to track scores for both victory conditions

 v1.1 - Major Rework (3 October 2022)
 • Level Select added.
 Bingo and Take Piece victory stats are separately tracked per level.
 • Bingo objective made more interesting.
 Player MAY NOT take any piece, or tokens disappear.